 Further advice and guidance on this matter can be located through the Department of Education website entitled “Advice on school attendance”.

 Attendance Awards and our School Attendance Data

 Here at Leighton Primary School, we aim to develop an ethos which demonstrates to the children how much we value them coming to school regularly and on time.
 We teach the children that regular and punctual attendance is an essential ingredient for their learning to be effective.
-The Reception/KS1 and KS2 class with the highest weekly attendance are awarded an attendance ‘treat’.
-At the end of each month the highest attending class in Reception/KS1 and KS2 earns a trip to the Ice Rink.
-Mrs Sutton announces the winners of the attendance awards during the Headteachers assembly on a Friday afternoon.
+At the end of each Term the highest attending class in Reception/KS1 and KS2 earns a special trip or treat.
+Mrs Sutton announces the winners of the attendance awards during the Headteachers assembly on a Friday.

 On this page we will update you with the attendance data for each class, year group and for the whole school.
 These results will be published weekly onto our website.